National Small Business Week

 BOP’s do not cover Professional Liability, Workers Compensation or Health and Disability Insurance.
 These risks require special coverage that is available in a stand-alone policy from an agent or insurance company representative.

-Additional coverage also is needed for floods, earthquake and earth movement (landslides) if you live in an area prone to these disasters.
+Additional coverage also is needed for floods, earthquakes and earth movement (landslides) if you live in an area prone to these disasters.

 Other types of insurance you may need, depending on your business, include: